 My wife wants me to move out of the house.
 Should I?

-It should go without stating that this is a question you should talk to your lawyer about.
-But I have often seen spouses move out of the house without talking first to their attorney.
-If there are minor children and there is no agreement regarding how parenting time will be divided the standard advice from a divorce lawyer will usually be to wait until after there is an agreement regarding parenting time before moving out.
-On the other hand, the question is also whether living together during a divorce is something that could have unintended consequences and sometimes make the divorce more adversarial.
+Not without talking to your lawyer.
+Yet I have often seen spouses do so without first consulting with an attorney.
+If there are minor children and there is no agreement regarding how parenting time will be allocated, the standard divorce-lawyer advice is—wait until after there is an agreement regarding parenting time.
+On the other hand, living together during a divorce may present unintended consequences and make the divorce more adversarial.

 My spouse voluntarily left the house and is living someplace else.
 Can I change the locks?

-Yes, but give it some thought before you do so.
-If you want to minimize antagonism in the divorce, changing the locks as soon as your spouse moves out might be viewed as an antagonistic move on your part.
-Despite your having changed the locks, your spouse still has a right to re-enter the house as long as he or she can do so peacefully (without breaking the law), unless there is a court order keeping him out of the house.
+Yes, but give some thought first.
+Changing the locks as soon as your spouse moves out might be viewed as antagonistic.
+Despite your having changed the locks, your spouse still has a legal right to re-enter the house–unless an order grants exclusive possession of the house.
 If your spouse has moved out for an extended time, you should, however, be entitled to your own privacy.
-In these situations, discuss with your lawyer whether or not it makes sense to change the locks.
-And one newer option is to change the locks to a “smart lock” so that if it is necessary to essentially change the locks back, it can be done readily via a change of a code.
+In these situations, talk with your lawyer about whether and when to change the locks.

 Aren’t there court orders available to evict a spouse from the house?